matiasbeckerle/glassperiment/README.md

 # Glassperiment

-A Google Glass experiment - *v0.5*
+An experiment made for Google Glass devices.

 ### Info & documentation